codepath/android_guides/Google-Play-Style-Tabs-using-SlidingTabLayout.md

     android:gravity="center" />
 ```

-In `PageFragment.java` define the inflation logic for the fragment:
+In `PageFragment.java` define the inflation logic for the fragment of tab content:

 ```java
 // In this case, the fragment displays simple text based on the page